 Eutrophication, a process where a body of water becomes overly enriched, is an ecological challenge that threatens the vitality of aquatic ecosystems worldwide.
-Primarily driven by runoff carrying agricultural fertilizers rich in nitrogen and phosphorus, eutrophication accelerates the growth of algae in water bodies, resulting in harmful algal blooms (HABs), oxygen depletion, and severe disruptions to aquatic life.
+Primarily driven by runoff carrying agricultural fertilizers rich in nitrogen and phosphorus, eutrophication accelerates algal growth in aquatic environments, resulting in harmful algal blooms (HABs), oxygen depletion, and severe disruptions to aquatic life.
 Monitoring this process is critical for mitigating its environmental and economic consequences.

 The Problem of Eutrophication